pixelated-au/CartScheduler/README.md

 ### TypeScript
 This project is now using TypeScript with Vue.

+### Frontend Packages Size
+To ensure the project doesn't get out of control, utilise `npx vite-bundle-visualizer` to visualise the size of the frontend packages and see if there's anything that can be removed.

 ### Ziggy
 For synchronicity between Laravel Routes and Vue, we use [Ziggy](https://github.com/tighten/ziggy).